15 Acoustic Solutions for Classrooms

 Start Absorbing Noise for Your Classroom

 So is there an acoustic solution to this problem many of our classrooms have?
-On new builds, taking the ANSI standards into consideration is easy enough, and renovating existing classrooms is a possibility with some practical updates.
+On new builds, taking the studies into consideration is easy enough, and renovating existing classrooms is a possibility with some practical updates.
 Here are 15 solutions for the classroom that schools can implement for better learning.

 1. Insulate Floor-Ceiling Assemblies